-At the end of 2022, one of our clients was in discussions with HMRC about a VAT repayment.
-As is usually the case with these things, there was a back and forth of emails, and at one point, HMRC decided to casually drop in the following query:
+For example, one of our clients was in discussions with HMRC about a VAT repayment when HMRC decided to casually drop in the following query:

 “Please explain why (name) and (name) are driving company vehicles bought by the company and using company fuel cards, considering that they are not employees of the company.”